 You will note that there is an administrative fee attached to many of the services we offer.
 This fee covers our administrative processes and, in the case of transcripts or duplicates, the costs of printing the documents you have requested.

 UCT does not issue certificates of good conduct.
 Instead, we include a statement on your transcript that speaks to your conduct.
 Should this statement not suffice, the SRO can offer you a letter that explains the University’s policy with regard to certificates of conduct.

 Along with your transcript, the SRO can offer you copies of your course outlines.
 A course outline is a brief (5 – 6 lines) summary from the faculty handbook of that year which details the contents of a course and the assessment criteria.
 Very few students and alumni need this, but in the rare case where you do, we can provide you with stamped copies for a fee.

 UCT only issues one original degree certificate.
 This will be given to you at your graduation ceremony or will be posted to you after the ceremony if you request this.

 In the event that you lose your original certificate, the University can offer you a duplicate.
 We will only issue one duplicate.
 If you need to request a duplicate, go to our website (/students/current-students/student-records/academic-records) and follow the instructions given there.

 Currently registered students should have access to PeopleSoft.
 You can generate a proof of registration letter that details the programme in which you are registered and the courses you will be taking.

-If you reside in a UCT residence, see the Student Housing Accommodation & Advocacy Services for a proof of residence document.
-If you do not live in a UCT residence, please update your term residential address on PeopleSoft and request a proof of registration letter.
+If you reside in a UCT residence, see the Student Housing Office for a proof of residence document.
+If you do not live in a UCT residence, you can update your term residential address on PeopleSoft and request a proof of registration letter.
 The letter will reflect your term address.